Nur-Taz/ChIPseeker-Analysis-of-ChIP-seq-data-in-R/README.md

 ### Second 2-hour session:

-Summarize & visualize important information about the peaks .
-Annotate the peaks with gene ID as well as genomic location .
+Summarize & visualize important information about the peaks<br/> Annotate the peaks with gene ID as well as genomic location<br/>
-Carry out functional enrichment analysis on the peaks .
+Carry out functional enrichment analysis on the peaks<br/>